kammitama5/kammitama5.github.io/_posts/2022-03-19-Saturday-March-19th.md

 I have completed puzzles like this one, which are pretty typical of the Puzzle Hunt, especially at my last internship!
 - Next, we looked at [this](https://www.bookspace.world/round/sci-ficisco/) puzzle.
 She told us about word searches in general, but this one was trickier.
 Typically, in puzzle hunts I have completed, once one finds all the words, the remaining letters will spell out a clue that leads to the solution, but this was not the case.
-This was apparently something called a [Fractal Wordsearch](https://www.youtube.com/watch?v=37SimgPfxdw), where there are layers.
+This was apparently something called a [Fractal](https://puzzles.mit.edu/2013/coinheist.com/get_smart/in_the_details/answer/index.html)[ Wordsearch](https://www.youtube.com/watch?v=37SimgPfxdw), where there are layers.
 Pretty wild and interesting stuff!
 That's all I'll say about that one.
+There is such a dearth of information on this topic; I'd love to learn more!
 - Next, P. Winkler went through a slew of puzzles!
 We first spoke about how an algorithm is a recipe.
 And about potential functions.
 - So what is a potential function?
 He joked and said that it "sounds like something if you treat it right will become a function".
 Nay.
 A potential is a number that somehow measures the progress (or lack of it) of an algorithm.
 It's also sometimes called a [Lyapunov function](https://en.wikipedia.org/wiki/Lyapunov_function)